Alex-Linhares/FARGonautica/README.md

 run detailed below (in the case of the black king of position 6).

-Sourcecode previously on https://code.google.com/archive/p/capyblanca/, now available here, in the [Software folder](/Software).
+Sourcecode previously on https://code.google.com/archive/p/capyblanca/, now available here, in the [PhD Theses folder](/Literature/Ph.D.%20Theses).